Bharat9848/notes/kafka.md

   - offset registry `consumer_group/topic/partition1/offset x`
 - saves broker metadata
   - broker registry `broker/topic/owner br1`
+2. controller management
+3. Topic and partition management
+4. in-sync data replication
+5. data configuration like quota and ACL.

 ## Kafka broker
+- log compactions: keep the latest data for each key
 - keeps sorted list of offset of each segment's first message
 - intentionally no caching of messages in kafka broker process.
 Instead kafka rely on OS page cache.
 It has multiple benefit of less garbage, warm cache in event of broker restart, catched up consumer with producer can benefit from OS cache write through heuristics.
 - uses OS `sendFile` API to skip steps of copy data from os page cache to application buffer and then from application buffer to socket buffer. `sendFile` api sends data directly from os page cache directly to socket buffer.
 - broker does not maintain consumer offset.
+- `log.flush.interval.messages` and `log.flush.interval.ms` are used for Fsync data from memory to the disk

 ### Storage